Skip to content

 bash

-pnpm add next-lite-auth jose
+pnpm add next-lite-auth

 Setup in 3 steps